“UGH! Do I have to write?!”

 Are your writers able to share every single day?
 It’s an easy way to make writing time more meaningful

 At the end of your writing block, ask students to share something very specific with their shoulder partner.
 They are not sharing their entire piece, just one specific part.

 So if the lesson was about leads, have them share their lead with their partner.

-If the lesson was about dialogue, have them share one place that they added dialogue to their story.
+If the lesson was about dialogue, have them share one place where they added dialogue to their story.